 Rinse the rice, and cook according to instructions, and allow to cool.

 In a large bowl, mix together ground beef, cooked rice, sautéed carrots and onions, 2 eggs, salt and pepper and mix well.
-You can use a kitchen aid mixer, but I prefer to use my hands.

 Serve with sour cream, garnish with dill and enjoy!